WILDER-SYSTEMS-LLC/foxglove-studio/README.md

 docker run --rm -it -p 8080:8080 foxglove
 ```

-OR Run the container, mounting a custom layout in the current directory, and serving on port 8081
+OR Run the container, mounting a custom layout in the current directory, and serving on port 8081 (This hasn't been tested...)
 ```
 docker run --entrypoint= --rm -it -p 8081:8081 -v $PWD/foxglove-layout.json:/foxglove/default-layout.json /bin/sh -c "caddy file-server --listen :8081"
 ```